 The State of California is often seen as a monolith and perceived as an incredibly wealthy, innovative, and productive part of the United States.
-Although it is true that California is a global driver of innovation and even the world economy, when broken down into its regional components, extreme inequalities can be found.
+Although it is true that California is a global driver of innovation and the world economy, when broken down into its regional components, extreme inequalities are found.
 For example, if California were to be broken into six different states, the Central Valley would be the poorest state in America, ranking below Mississippi.5 Meanwhile, Los Angeles would rank as the 16th largest economy in the world6 and the Bay Area as the 19th.7 Kern County’s unemployment rate, poverty rate, high school graduation rate, and percent of persons with a bachelor’s degree or higher are 7.4 percent, 20 percent, 73 percent, and 16 percent, respectively, in comparison to the state’s 4.1 percent, 13 percent, 83 percent, and 34 percent.
-This extreme level of inequality on an unimaginable scale illustrates the fact that California is anything but a monolith.
-Yet the lingering perception of California as an all-around wealthy economy hurts the Central Valley because federal agencies with the intention of investing in underinvested regions are likely to ignore, overlook, and forget about the Central Valley.
+This extreme level of inequality illustrates the fact that California is not a monolith.
+In fact, the perception of California as a wealthy economy damages the Central Valley as federal agencies with the intention of investing in underinvested regions often overlook the Central Valley.
 Meanwhile, the State and other federal agencies pour billions of dollars into high economic-performing areas in California, such as Silicon Valley and Los Angeles.
-This leads to a vicious cycle for the Central Valley: when people invest in California, they invest in its productive economies, but when they invest in the nation’s poorer economies, they completely sidestep the Central Valley.
-Therefore, the Central Valley region is a completely underinvested region in the truest sense.

-[map to be added here that demonstrates severe inequalities – Disadvantaged community rankings, Justice40 communities, Distressed community as appliable, etc]
+This leads to a vicious cycle for the Central Valley: when people invest in California, they invest in its productive economies, but when they invest in the nation’s poorer economies, they sidestep the Central Valley. map to be added here that demonstrates severe inequalities – Disadvantaged community rankings, Justice40 communities, Distressed community as appliable, etc]

 Underinvestment in the region has led to severe economic and environmental conditions in the region.
-Nicknamed “the Appalachia of the West,” the Central Valley has been aptly compared due to its declining industries, persistently high unemployment, low education rates, and extreme poverty.8 According to the White House Climate and Economic Justice Screening Tool, virtually all of the Central Valley is designated as a Disadvantaged Community (DAC).9 For example, the Central Valley’s largest city—Fresno—suffers disproportionately in terms of climate change burdens, poor workforce development, and clean energy and energy efficiency.
+Nicknamed “the Appalachia of the West,” the Central Valley has been aptly compared due to its declining industries, persistently high unemployment, low education rates, and extreme poverty.8 According to the White House Climate and Economic Justice Screening Tool, virtually all of the Central Valley is designated as a Disadvantaged Community (DAC).9 For example, the Central Valley’s largest city—Fresno—suffers disproportionately in terms of climate change burdens, poor workforce development, and lack of clean energy and energy efficiency.
 As a DAC, the City of Fresno is in the 98th percentile of the lowest income in the nation and the 95th percentile for least educated in the nation; it is in the 99th percentile for PM2.5 particles in the air and the 94th percentile in energy burden.
 Economically, Fresno is in the 95th percentile for poverty compared to the rest of the nation—that is, it is poorer than 95 percent of all other cities in the United States.
 It also ranks in the 96th percentile in unemployment rates and the 96th percentile in median income.
 These differences are extreme because they culminate in a fatal consequence: the City of Fresno is in the 96th percentile for low life expectancy—in other words, 96 percent of other cities in the country can expect to live longer than those born in Fresno by virtue of their birthplace.